Chapter 18:

 The first wave of soldiers rushed in.

-Lucius downed an essence vial.
+Lucius downed an Essence vial.

 “Solas daille!”

-A blinding circle of light flared across the alley like midday sun.
-The attackers staggered, some fell back, hands over their eyes.
-Even the group had to shield their faces.
+The attackers staggered, some fell back, hands over their eyes and even the party had to shield their faces.

 “To the stables!
 Now!”
 Liviana shouted.